 The answer isn’t all that simple, but it’s not too complicated either.
 It all depends on your goal or the type of campaign you want to run.

 If you’re developing a course on a complex topic, you may want to divide your content across a higher number of messages.
 Additionally, you’ll also want to make sure there are gaps of a few days between each of your emails.
 This way, your content will be more easily digestible, and your audience will continue to engage with your brand for longer.

 Your approach will most likely be different than this if your primary objective is to convert new leads into sales.
 In that case, you’ll probably have more emails at the beginning of your cycle, with a shorter interval between them.

 Let’s look at what the data tells us:

 The table above comes from the email marketing benchmarks report I mentioned earlier.

 As you can see, 41.21% of all drip email campaigns have only one message.
 That could either mean these are welcome messages, a thank-you email, or some other quick automated response.

 Furthermore, 30.53% of an email series consists of two to five messages, and 20.04% have six to ten emails, while the remaining 13.12% have even more than that.

 What’s noticeable is that the average engagement metrics, like open rates and click-through rates, slowly decline as the sequences become longer.
 However, they’re still about two-to-three times higher than what you’d observe for single-message promotional campaigns.

 Although the unsubscribe and spam complaint rate don’t seem to rise or be affected by the email drip campaign length.

-All that considered, as long as you’re satisfied with the revenue you make from every additional message and the revenue outweighs the costs (e.g., list churn, spam complaints), you’re good to go.
+All that considered, as long as you’re satisfied with the revenue you make from every additional message and the revenue outweighs the costs (e.g., list churn, spam complaints, lower inbox placement rate), you’re good to go.

 Naturally, the longer your cycle gets the more difficult it’ll be for you to manage it and make sure all the content inside the messages is up-to-date.